bevyengine/bevy-website/content/news/2026-01-12-bevy-0.18/index.md

 [`scroll` example]: https://github.com/bevyengine/bevy/blob/latest/examples/ui/scroll.rs

-## Fallible Interpolation
+## Interpolation for colors and layout

 {{ heading_metadata(authors=["@viridia"] prs=[21633]) }}

-The `StableInterpolate` trait is great, but sadly there's one important type that it doesn't work
+Bevy's `StableInterpolate` trait is a lovely foundation for animation, but sadly there's one important type that it doesn't work with: the `Val` type from `bevy_ui`, used to control the layout of UI elements.
-with: The `Val` type from `bevy_ui`.
-The reason is that `Val` is an enum, representing different length units such as pixels and percentages, and it's not generally possible or even meaningful to try and interpolate between different units.
+`Val` is an enum, representing different length units such as pixels and percentages, and it's not generally possible or even meaningful to try and interpolate between different units.

-However, the use cases for wanting to animate `Val` don't require mixing units: often we just want to slide or stretch the length of a widget such as a toggle switch.
+However, it's common to want to animate `Val` in a way that doesn't require mixing units: often we just want to slide or stretch the length of a widget such as a toggle switch.
 We can do this so long as we check at runtime that both interpolation control points are in the same units.

 The new `TryStableInterpolate` trait introduces the idea of interpolation that can fail, by returning